NASA-PDS/pds-mcp-server/README.md

 <img width="512" height="322" alt="image" src="https://github.com/user-attachments/assets/55d3b3ce-2ac2-4359-a23f-1b1d55efd648" />

 ## Overview

-This MCP server enables human-in-the-loop agentic search and exploration of NASA PDS data products, bundles, and collections through a simple interface.
-It directly integrates with the [NASA PDS Registry API](https://nasa-pds.github.io/pds-api/).
+The NASA PDS MCP server enables human-in-the-loop agentic search and exploration of NASA PDS data products, bundles, and collections through a simple interface, directly integrating with the [NASA PDS Registry API](https://nasa-pds.github.io/pds-api/).

-By open-sourcing this MCP server, we aim to support the researchers of the Planetary Data Science community by making it easier to access NASA PDS data.
-Our goal is to provide enhanced search capabilities that enable more effective data exploration and improve accessibility for future research endeavors.
+By open-sourcing this, We aim to support the researchers of the Planetary Data Science community enabling easy access to NASA PDS data for their future research endeavors.

 ## Features